panda7789/docs.cs-cz/docs/framework/data/adonet/oracle-lobs.md

 }
 ```

-## <a name="creating-a-temporary-lob"></a>Vytváří se dočasný OBJEKT
+## <a name="creating-a-temporary-lob"></a>Vytvoření dočasného objektu LOB
- Následující příklad jazyka C# ukazuje, jak vytvořit dočasný OBJEKT.
+ Následující C# příklad ukazuje, jak vytvořit dočasný objekt LOB.

 ```csharp
 OracleConnection conn = new OracleConnection(